 Veins are part of the circulatory system.
 Arteries carry blood from the heart to the rest of the body.
 Veins bring blood back to the heart.
-Veins have to fight gravity to move blood upwards from your feet back to your heart.
+Veins must fight gravity to move blood upwards from your feet to your heart.
 Tiny valves trap blood in small segments of the vein in between heartbeats to prevent the blood from flowing back down into your feet.

-These valves can wear out over time, and allow blood to leak backward between heartbeats.
+These valves can wear out over time and allow blood to leak backward between heartbeats.
 When these valves malfunction, blood can accumulate in your lower legs and cause pressure against the insides of those veins.
 Over time, blood accumulation causes the veins to stretch and weaken.
-These veins do not transport blood efficiency.
+These veins do not transport blood efficiently.
 Doctors refer to this as venous insufficiency.

 The veins swell in response to the pressure of blood accumulation in the lower legs.
-The swelling can cause veins to bloat and twist, and potentially cause varicose veins and spider veins.
-Because they are diseased veins that do a poor job of moving blood, varicose veins can also cause chronic venous insufficiency.
+The swelling can cause veins to bloat and twist and potentially cause varicose veins and spider veins.
+Because they are diseased veins that do poorly move blood, varicose veins can also cause chronic venous insufficiency.